Brazil trial of China's Sinovac vaccine not affected by suspension | Health

 The trial was paused late Monday after the death of a participant, which was registered in Sao Paulo as a suicide.
 The decision by regulatory agency Anvisa to suspend the trial - one of Sinovac's three large late-stage studies - was criticized by the organizers, who said the move had taken them by surprise and that there had been no need to stop the study as the death had no relation to the vaccine.

-On Wednesday, Anvisa said the study could resume.
-Dimas Covas, head of the Butantan biomedical research institute, told reporters that the institute's trust in Anvisa had not been dampened by the incident, although he added that the relationship between the two needed to be improved.
+On Wednesday, Anvisa said the study could resume and on Thursday said it would send a delegation to China between Nov.
+30 and Dec.
+11 to monitor production lines that make vaccine supplies.
+Those supplies are expected to be used by two different medical institutions in Brazil to produce the candidate vaccines developed by Sinovac and AstraZeneca.
+Dimas Covas, head of the Butantan biomedical research institute, told reporters that the institute's trust in Anvisa had not been dampened by the suspension, although he added that the relationship between the two needed to be improved.

 "We still have a lot of applications underway at Anvisa and this relationship has to be strengthened," Covas said.
 "We cannot communicate with Anvisa through press releases.
 We hope that there will be absolute transparency on both sides," he added, referring to the way Butantan had found out about the decision to suspend the trials.